GPS Memorial Day Tournament - Boston, USA

 This showcase tournament has been in existance since 2008, and welcomes every year more than 1000 teams from all over America.
 The largest one-weekend soccer event in the United States kicks off with games in Lancaster, MA at 5pm on Friday and continues until champions are crowned on Monday afternoon.

 This annual event, now in its 12th year, marks the conclusion of the Spring soccer season and offers players from U11 to U19 an opportunity to face off against top-notch competition from around the country.

 The GPS Memorial Day tournament is a partner of Referee Abroad since 2019, we will participate with our referees for the 2nd time.
 Welcome to New England and the US East Coast!

 All referees who referee adult football and who are 18 years of age or over are welcome to apply for the GPS Memorial Day tournament.

 The tournament offers free accommodation (in twin rooms) during the weekend (Friday to Monday), as well as free breakfast (in the hotel) and lunch (on the fields).
 Free water and Gatorade are offered on the fields.

 Referees will instead be responsible for getting to/from the pitches.
 If a group is organized, renting a car might be the most viable of ways to get there given the lack of public transport in the area.

-Referees will also receive a stipend, depending on the number of games they officiate.
-They can expect between 4 and 6 games per day, each half is 30 minutes long.
+Referees will also receive a stipend of $350.
+They can expect between 4 and 6 games per day.

 Please note – in order to receive money from the tournament, you’ll need to apply for the appropriate VISA (B1/B2).
 People who travel on the “Esta program” (visa waiver) will not be paid.